Texas Orthopedic Hospital offers leading-edge orthopedic diagnostic and interventional radiology services to patients of all ages.

 - Bone marrow disease

-CT or CAT scan is a series of X-rays merged by a computer to produce cross-sectional images of bones, muscles, fat and organs.
-It provides more detailed information than standard X-rays, and is used in orthopedics to assess bone and joint health, and look for lesions, fractures, or other abnormalities.
+A CT or CAT scan is a series of X-rays merged by a computer to produce cross-sectional images of bones, muscles, fat and organs.
+A CT scan provides more detailed information than standard X-rays can provide.
+Our orthopedic imaging specialists use CT to assess bone and joint health and to look for lesions, fractures or other abnormalities.

-- X-ray - one of the oldest and most effective diagnostic tools, an X-ray uses small amounts of radiation to produce a picture of the body’s bones and tissues.
+One of the oldest and most effective diagnostic tools, an X-ray uses small amounts of radiation to produce a picture of the body’s bones and tissues.
 While X-rays are useful in diagnosing bone fractures, infections, arthritis and defects.

 An ultrasound uses high-frequency sound waves instead of ionizing radiation to create real-time images of organs and systems within the body.
 Orthopedists use ultrasounds to view soft tissues to detect tendon tears and injuries.

 Our radiologists specialize in the use of fluoroscopy, CT and ultrasound to guide minimally-invasive procedures, such as: